invertostew/weather-app/README.md

 ## Features

-Using this weather app, youare able to search for the weather in a given location, if the location doesn't exist then an error will be thrown.
+Using this weather app, you are able to search for the weather in a given location, if the location doesn't exist then an error will be thrown.

 ## Getting Started